-I apologize for any inconvenience as I have stumbled through this process of chronicling my life story as a powerful path of self-healing and discovery.
+I apologize for any inconvenience, as I have stumbled through this process of chronicling my life story.

 Sincerely, Laural Virtues Wauters